CodeBreakersGCEK/c-lang/README.md

-# welcome fellows to CodeBreakers
+# Welcome fellow CodeBreakers

-##there are some basic problem in C language which we have already pratice in class
+This repo contains all the files discused in C lang classes.